 At Madgicx, we know a thing or two about KPIs and how difficult it can be to track them all in one place.
 Thus, we created One-Click Report—your one-stop eCommerce KPI dashboard.

-This innovative tool was created to streamline the analysis and optimization of your Facebook and Google ad data, Shopify store performance, and website analytics, all in one place.
+This innovative tool was created to streamline the analysis and optimization of your Facebook, Google, and TikTok ad data, Shopify store performance, and Google Analytics, all in one place.
 With One-Click Report, you can quickly and effectively adjust your marketing campaigns in real time, avoiding the typical delays and financial losses that come with a lengthy analytics process.

-One-Click Report comes with 11 pre-made templates that cater to all your Facebook, Google, website, and Shopify analytics needs, and these templates can be easily shared with others, including clients who do not have access to your Madgicx account.
+One-Click Report comes with 11 pre-made templates that cater to all your Meta, Google Ads, TikTok, website, and Shopify analytics needs, and these templates can be easily shared with others, including clients who do not have access to your Madgicx account.
 The report builder allows for customization through simple drag-and-drop options and even allows you to build reports from scratch if you want full control.

 What's more, One-Click Report offers excellent value for money, starting at just $29 a month for 5 reports, and you can try it out with a 7-day free trial.